liqd/adhocracy3/docs/source/websockets.rst

   the server.
 DETAILS contains the unknown resource path.
 * "malformed_message" if the client sent a message that cannot be parsed as JSON.
 DETAILS contains a parsing error message.
-* "invalid_json" if the client sent a message this is JSON but doesn't contain the expected information (for example, if it's a JSON array instead of a JSON object or if "action" or "resource" keys are missing or their values aren't strings).
+* "invalid_json" if the client sent a message that is JSON but doesn't contain the expected information (for example, if it's a JSON array instead of a JSON object or if "action" or "resource" keys are missing or their values aren't strings).
 DETAILS contains a short description of the problem.